goyek/goyek/README.md

 **goyek** API is mainly inspired by the [`testing`](https://golang.org/pkg/testing), [`http`](https://golang.org/pkg/http), and [`flag`](https://golang.org/pkg/flag) packages.

-Please `Star` this repository if you find it valuable and worth maintaining.

-See [docs/contributing.md](docs/contributing.md) if you want to help us.

 See [docs/alternatives.md](docs/alternatives.md) if you want to compare **goyek** with other popular tools used for creating build pipelines.

 See [docs/presentations.md](docs/presentations.md) if you want to watch some presenentations.

+See [docs/contributing.md](docs/contributing.md) if you want to help us.

 ## Quick start